IOMMUFD¶

 IOMMUFD_OBJ_DEVICE is created when an external driver calls the IOMMUFD kAPI to bind a device to an iommufd.
 The driver is expected to implement a set of ioctls to allow userspace to initiate the binding operation.
 Successful completion of this operation establishes the desired DMA ownership over the device.
 The driver must also set the driver_managed_dma flag and must not touch the device until this operation succeeds.

-IOMMUFD_OBJ_HW_PAGETABLE is created when an external driver calls the IOMMUFD kAPI to attach a bound device to an IOAS.
+IOMMUFD_OBJ_HWPT_PAGING is automatically created when an external driver calls the IOMMUFD kAPI to attach a bound device to an IOAS.
 Similarly the external driver uAPI allows userspace to initiate the attaching operation.
-If a compatible pagetable already exists then it is reused for the attachment.
-Otherwise a new pagetable object and iommu_domain is created.
+If a compatible member HWPT_PAGING object exists in the IOAS’s HWPT_PAGING list, then it will be reused.
+Otherwise a new HWPT_PAGING that represents an iommu_domain to userspace will be created, and then added to the list.
 Successful completion of this operation sets up the linkages among IOAS, device and iommu_domain.
 Once this completes the device could do DMA.

 Note